 The land is mostly mountainous with most of the area being covered by the Himalayas.
 The region is divided into five river valleys: the Kameng, the Subansiri, the Siang, the Lohit and the Tirap.

-Major tourist sites in the state include: Tawang, Ziro, Basar, Namdapha tiger project in Changlang, Sela Lake near Bomdila, etc.
+Major tourist destinations in the state include: Tawang, Itanagar, Namdapha National Park, etc.

-The region is rich with tribal songs correlated to folk history, mythology and historical accounts.
-Ja-Jin-Ja, Bariy are special songs sung on marriages and social gatherings often accompanied by musical instruments, like drums and cymbals.
-Traditional crafts of the state include Buddhist and tribal arts likes, masks, silverware, painted wooden vessels, carpets, varies bamboo crafts, wooden carvings, pottery, weaving and ivory work.
+Traditional crafts of the state include Buddhist and tribal arts like masks, silverware, painted wooden vessels, carpets, varies bamboo crafts, wooden carvings, pottery, weaving and ivory work, etc.

 Arunachal Pradesh cuisine varies as per region and tribe.
 The tribal cuisines use herbs with medicinal properties, fresh spices, fermented bamboo shoots and fresh scented leaves.
 Rice is the staple food of all the tribe’s of Arunachal Pradesh where the cooked rice is wrapped in leaves to serve.
 Traditional dishes include thukpa (Tibetan noodle soup), momos (a type of dumpling), wungwut ngam (chicken with rice powder), pasa (fish soup), ngatok (fish curry), apang or rice beer, made from fermented rice or millet, etc.

-The region is known for Torgya and Losar Festival, famous for ritual masked Tibetan Buddhist dances chaam performed in gompas (Buddhist monasteries) to celebrate the victory of good over evil, and Buddhism over pre-existing religions.
+The region is known for Torgya and Losar Festival, famous for ritual masked Tibetan Buddhist dances chaam performed in gompas (Buddhist monasteries) to celebrate the victory of good over evil (February).
+Other popular festivals are: Solung, agricultural festival celebrated by Adi tribes (September), Mopin festival, celebrated by the Galo tribe when locals dress in white and smear rice powder in each other’s faces (April), Boori Boot festival is exclusively performed by the Hill-Miris (February), Dree festival celebrated by Apatanis tribe (July), etc.

 The climate of Arunachal Pradesh varies with elevation from sub-tropical with hot summers and mild winters to alpine or tundra.
 The average temperature in the summers is around 30 °C (90 °F), and 13 °C (50 °F) in the winters.